unixpickle/model3d/examples/usable/bracket/README.md

 # bracket

 This is an example of making a usable part.
+I used this bracket to assemble a table that was otherwise wooden.
+It was fairly strong.

 ![Rendering](rendering.png)